Jesus’ Prayer – Embracing Surrender

 Jesus’ prayer sets us a powerful example of faith and submission!

 In His moment of deep distress, Jesus did not feel far from God the Father.
-Instead He felt so close to the Father that He uses the name Abba, a child’s familiar name for Daddy.
-His prayer was at not seeking permission to let humanity perish in hell.
+Instead, He felt so close to the Father that He used the name Abba, a child’s familiar name for Daddy.
+His prayer was not seeking permission to let humanity perish in hell.
 He was asking the Father if there was any other way of salvation, any other way where His death was not necessary.
 And His prayer was not answered.

-In response to Jesus’ deeply moved prayers, the Father did not take the cup away but strengthened Him instead to be able to take the cup and drink it.
+In response to Jesus’ deeply moved prayers, the Father did not take the cup away but strengthened Him instead to be able to drink it.
 The struggle of the cross was won at the Garden of Gethsemane.
-Jesus prayer agonizing as it was, was tempered by supreme submission – yet not what I will, but what you will.
+Jesus’ prayer agonizing as it was, was tempered by supreme submission yet not what I will, but what you will.
 A prayer that reflects deep faith and trust in God.

-This prayer of Jesus is a wonderful example:
+This prayer of Jesus is a wonderful example for us:

-Times of challenge should be times we drawer closer to God, recognizing Him as our loving Father.
-Reminds us that no matter how difficult or overwhelming a situation may seem, we can approach God with confidence, knowing that He has the power to bring about change and provide comfort.
+Times of challenge should be times we draw closer to God, recognizing Him as our loving Father.
+Reminding us that no matter how difficult or overwhelming a situation may seem, we can approach God with confidence, knowing that He has the power to bring about change and provide comfort.

 Honesty and Transparency: Jesus, in his humanity, expresses his genuine emotions and desires to God.
 He doesn’t pretend to be strong or unaffected by the impending suffering.
 We can be authentic in our prayers, knowing that God welcomes our honest expressions of pain, fear, and longing.
 He understands our deepest emotions and invites us to bring them before Him.

-Submission to God’s Will: Despite His own desires, Jesus willingly submits to the will of the Father.
-A powerful reminder to examine our hearts and surrender our own plans and desires to God.
-To remember that God’s ways are higher than ours, and even when we don’t understand His purposes, we can trust that He is working all things for our ultimate good.
+Submission to God’s Will: Despite His desires, Jesus willingly submits to the will of the Father.
+A powerful reminder to examine our hearts and surrender our plans and desires to God.
+Remember that God’s ways are higher than ours, and even when we don’t understand His purposes, we can trust that He is working all things for our ultimate good.

 Faith in God’s Purpose: Jesus’ prayer reveals his unwavering faith in God’s greater purpose and plan.
 Even in seasons of suffering or uncertainty, God has a purpose and is at work behind the scenes.
 We can trust that He is orchestrating events and using them for our growth, transformation, and the fulfillment of His purposes.